danh9a99/Udacity-Project2/README.md

 # Disaster Response Pipeline Project

 - This course taught me and helped me improve my data engineering skills, which will expand my opportunities and potential as a data scientist.
 I'll use these skills in this project to analyze disaster data from Appen and build a model for an API that classifies disaster notifications.
+- An individual may enter a fresh message into a web application and receive classification results for the message in many categories.
+Data visualizations are also shown via the online application.

 ## Project Structure: